cabarius/ToyBox/ToyBox/ReadMe.md

 1. Navigate to $(User)\AppData\LocalLow\Owlcat Games\Warhammer 40000 Rogue Trader\UnityModManager\
 1. An example path is C:\Users\PC\AppData\LocalLow\Owlcat Games\Warhammer 40000 Rogue Trader\UnityModManager\
 1. Copy 0ToyBox0 into the UnityModManagerFolder
-1. You may want to copy your Settings.xml and UserSettings folder from the old `WH 4000 RT` folder
 1. Launch Rogue Trader and you may need to hit ctrl+F10 to see the mod manager window
 1. Load a save or start a new game to get the most out of of the mod